• Skip to primary navigation

 Korean radish lends a refreshing taste to the broth, and scallions and onion add natural sweetness.
 You can also use vegetable scraps, such as cabbage cores, mushroom stems, onion peels, carrot peels, etc.

 In this recipe, I used several of the classic Korean broth ingredients.
-Sometimes, I only use dashima, and other times I also use shiitake mushrooms and more.
+Sometimes, I only use dasima, and other times I also use shiitake mushrooms and more.
 It’s that versatile!
 Also, the amounts of vegetables in this recipe are only guidelines.
 You can certainly use more or less.

 DSC 2457 e1549253480735 - Vegetable Broth for Korean Cooking